kevinxusz/proxmark3lcd/README.md

 This repository contains working code for a Proxmark3 LCD device to read/write/emulate RFID tags.

-Currently, only 125kHz HID tags have been successfully read and emulated.
+Currently, only 125kHz HID ProxCard II tags have been successfully read and emulated.
+Additionally, a 13.56MHz HID iClass tag has also been successfully read.

 This project incorporates code from two sources: